Engineering synthetic gauge fields through the coupling phases in cavity magnonics: Conclusion

 To summarise our results, we have proposed to use three-posts re-entrant cavities to engineer the coupling phases, which leads to engineering synthetic gauge fields.
 The experimental data was shown to match with numerical predictions based on the theory developed in \cite{2023Gardin}.
 Depending on the value of the physical phase $\theta$ which parametrises the physics, we observe either a cavity-mediated magnon-magnon coupling ($\theta=\pi$), or dark mode physics ($\theta = 0$).
-These findings are relevant for indirect coupling applications and the creation of non-reciprocal behaviours.
+These findings are relevant for indirect coupling applications \cite{2019LachanceQuirion,2016Lambert,2016Hyde}, dark mode memories \cite{2015Zhang}, and the creation of non-reciprocal behaviours \cite{2023Biehs,2022Clerk,2015Metelmann}.
+While we focused on the the two cases $\theta\in \qty{0,\pi}$, intermediate values of $\theta$ can be engineered using additional posts, as theoretically demonstrated in \cref{app:arbitrary-phases}.

-Concerning the former, we verified the $\sqrt 2$ enhancement of the coupling strength due to having two distant macroscopic spin ensembles coherently coupling with the cavity mode.
+Concerning indirect coupling, we verified the $\sqrt 2$ enhancement of the coupling strength due to having two distant macroscopic spin ensembles coherently coupling with the cavity mode.
 In the case of $\theta=\pi$, the magnon-magnon coupling extends in the dispersive regime, where both magnons are strongly detuned from the cavity modes.
 As shown in \cite{2023Gardin}, this results from the constructive interference of the cavity-mediated coupling by both cavity modes (while for $\theta=0$, the cavity-mediated couplings interfere destructively).
 It was shown that the dispersive regime is advantageous for sensing applications based on magnons (i.e. magnetometry \cite{2021Crescinia} or dark matter detection \cite{2019Flower}) so these schemes could benefit from engineering the coupling phases.

-This flexibility in the cavity-mediated coupling can also be useful for coupling magnons with superconducting qubits, through the cavity modes.
-Indeed, transmon qubits couple to the electric field of the cavity modes, which in re-entrant cavities is focused on top of the posts.
+This flexibility in the cavity-mediated coupling can also be useful for coupling magnons with superconducting transmon qubits through the cavity modes, so far only demonstrated in rectangular cavities \cite{2015Tabuchi,2016Tabuchi,2017LachanceQuirion,2020LachanceQuirion}.
+Indeed, such qubits couple to the electric field of the cavity modes, which in re-entrant cavities is focused on top of the posts see \cref{fig:cavity-pi-eigenmode-1-electric,fig:cavity-pi-eigenmode-2-electric,fig:cavity-pi0-electric}.
 The existence of several cavity modes, which may or may not couple to the magnons, is thus interesting for developing quantum information processing.